 6 Not-to-Miss Summer Experiences on Whistler Blackcomb

-The mountains are always a hot stop for a cool summer escape and with all of the signature experiences back, there’s no better time to get into the alpine.
+The mountains are always a hot spot for a cool summer escape, and with all of the signature experiences back, there’s no better time to get into the alpine.

 Hikers on High Note Trial in Whistler